 Darwin’s theory of evolution is only a theory in the sense that it cannot be proven by the scientific method of testing with variables and controls.
 It is not (currently) possible to turn back the clock and conduct experiments in evolutionary forcing factors.
 The underlying principle of survival is immutable, however, and one can only survive by eating, not being eaten, and reproducing at a rate that increases an extant population; the Darwinian term is “fittest.”
 What the common ancestor of chimps and humans must have faced was an environment in which an upright posture conveyed survival advantages.
 Darwin writes in The Descent of Man that “man could not have attained his present dominant position in the world without the use of his hands,” though it is much more likely that this is a result rather than a cause of bipedalism.
 One might also posit that an upright posture affords a better view, but apes can stand periodically to that same end.
 Primates had been around for about 30 million years; the profound physical changes of bipedalism must have resulted from factors more fundamental than handiness and height.

 Climate is a generic term for the complex forces of wind and water that operate on a global scale with existential reach, weather is its quotidian result.
 When combined with the equally perplexing geology of subducting tectonic plates and spreading ocean floors, the task of deducing environmental conditions of the past is daunting.
-But generalizations are possible; it is relatively clear from the rock record that a series of glacial maxima occurred in the Ice Age or more properly the Pleistocene Epoch that extended form 2.6 MYA to “just recently” 10,000 years ago.
+But generalizations are possible; it is relatively clear from the rock record that a series of glacial maxima occurred in the Ice Age or more properly the Pleistocene Epoch that extended from 2.6 MYA to “just recently” – 10,000 years ago.
 It is equally evident that the earth went through a period of gradual cooling during the Pliocene Epoch that preceded it, coincident with the advent of walking apes.
-On the African continent, the lush forests of the hotter and wetter Miocene gradually but inexorably gave way to savannah and the concomitant emergence of grazing herd animals that fed on its grasses.
+On the African continent, the lush forests of the hotter and wetter Miocene Epoch gradually but inexorably gave way to savannah and the concomitant emergence of grazing herd animals that fed on its grasses.
 It is of possibly dire consequence that the last time that carbon dioxide levels in the atmosphere exceeded the recently achieved 400 ppm was during this quite warm pre-human epoch .
 The habitat of the forest ape was diminished with the cooler climate affecting its jungle smorgasbord of nuts and fruits.
-The savannah beckoned, and the more adventurous and perhaps desperate apes came down from the trees.
+The savannah beckoned, and the more adventurous and perhaps desperate apes first came down from the trees.
 The Laetoli bipedal footprints were discovered just south of the Olduvai Gorge in Tanzania by Mary Leakey in 1976.
 Extensive research has established that they were made by hominids of the species Australopithecus afarensis 3.7 MYA, perhaps relatives of Lucy whose skeletal remains were found nearby in 1974 and named for the Beatles song that played over and over at the field camp on the eve of discovery (in the sky with diamonds) .
 Man walked early.
 Why?

 With the same energy expenditure, a human on two feet can cover at least twice as many kilometers in a day as can a chimpanzee using four; bipedalism’s efficiency is a matter of the forces and motions of physics .
 This seems counterintuitive as four legged animals are much faster – but that is only in the short term; sprinters do not run marathons.
 It stands to reason (pun intended) that more distance for less energy is a compelling survival enhancing mutation.
 Over the eons of time during which A. afarensis was sequentially succeeded by Homo habilis, H. erectus and ultimately us, it was this efficiency that stoked the evolutionary engine of adaptation.
 This is consistent with the ideas of Richard Fortey, a senior paleontologist at the Natural History Museum of London, who writes that “upright legs evolved first and freed the arms; thus liberated, hands learned to manipulate and to manoeuvre precisely … and only then did brain size became important.”
-The upright hominids learned to make tools (habilis means handy in Latin) to dig tubers and to wound the grazing animals with whom they shared the savannah, using their stamina to outlast their prey in the struggle for survival.
+The upright hominids learned to make tools (habilis means handy in Latin) to dig tubers and to stab grazing animals with whom they shared the savannah, using their bipedal stamina to outlast their prey in the struggle for survival.
 Those with more endurance were more successful and brought home the meat and potatoes to nurture their scions.
 We most probably evolved as man-apes whose metabolism of the physical state and sensory mechanics of the mental state were gradually adapted to walk on two legs.
 There is a practical test to this hypothesis – on the African savannah with an aboriginal hunter.

 While there are few hunter-gatherers left due to the globalization of culture, the Hadza of northern Tanzania have persevered.
 Several years ago, a team of anthropologists set out to measure their metabolic rate using a relatively new method with “gold standard” accuracy called doubly-labeled water.
 Taking advantage of advances in the use of isotopes in medicine, deuterium, or heavy hydrogen and oxygen-18 are used to make “doubly labeled” water; both atoms are traceable.
 The core principle is that animal energy is generated by the oxidation of hydrocarbons with water and carbon dioxide as products.
 To determine the caloric expenditure over a set period, a fixed volume of deuterium, oxygen-18 water is consumed and its dilution over time measured by taking sequential urine samples to calculate carbon dioxide production.
 The anthropologists spent a month with the Hadza taking urine samples as they went about their physically demanding daily activities that consisted primarily of animal hunting by males and plant foraging by females.
 Expecting huge caloric utilization necessary for the level of activity maintained, the results from the Baylor College of Medicine were tantalizing: Hadza males used about 2500 calories a day and Hadza females used 1900, the same daily caloric requirement as that of their relatively sedentary urban cousins .